Views

 With Net Search, you can find a net’s loads and drivers.
 A net is defined as a signal or port and all other signals and ports that are directly connected to it.
 The loads are where you read the value of a net, and the drivers are where you write to it.

-To find the entire signal or port net, place your cursor on the identifier and right-click.
-Then select Find Net.
+To find the entire signal or port net, place your cursor on the identifier and right-click, then select Find Net.
 Alternatively, you can press Ctrl+Shift+H.

 The Net Search View will appear.
 For big designs, it might take a while before the results appear.